 Does Medicare Cover Eye Exams?

-Original Medicare does not cover routine eye exams,6 though most supplemental vision plans and most MA plans do.
+Original Medicare does not cover routine eye exams,6 though most supplemental vision plans and most Medicare Advantage plans do.

 Medicare Part B — which handles doctor visits and other outpatient services — only covers “medically necessary” eye exams, such as for people with diabetes.